-In the autumn term, our first topic of the year is going to be based around the Three Little Pigs story where we will try to answer the question ‘which materials should the three little pigs have used to build their houses?’
+In the autumn term, our first topic of the year is going to be based around the Billy Goats Gruff story where we will try to answer the question ‘What makes a good bridge for the Billy Goats to cross?’
 We have many exciting challenges ahead including science investigations and building in DT.
 After October half term we will start our geography topic and try to answer the question ‘Where could the Go Jetters go on an adventure?’
 The children will explore the UK and use their map skills in the local area.

 Throughout the year, we will also be working on our phonics skills every morning.
 This allows us to decode a range of words that unlock our ability to read and access other challenges.